Animal Models in Pediatrics

-The goal is to understand and treat the problems faced by many newborn mammals, using nutrition, bacterial modulation and pharmacology.
-Using piglets as models of compromised newborns, we improve the health of both infants and newborn animals, including pigs.
-We aim to have the best available models for some common disease conditions in human infants and children.
+The goal is to improve survival and reduce morbidity in early life.
+We investigate clinical complications and identify intervention strategies related to nutrition, microbiology and pharmacology, that have clinical effect.
+Using piglets as models of compromised newborns, we aim to improve the health of both infants and newborn animals.
+We aim to have the best available models for some of the most common disease conditions in early life.

 We use piglets in research because they are important production animals in agriculture, and because they share many similarities with infants and children.
 Thus, we can help to understand disease conditions in both piglets and humans.
 We have developed animals models that reflect diseases in human pediatric patients, e.g. fetal infection, fetal obstructions, preterm birth, growth-restriction, malnutrition, sepsis, weanling diarrhea, intestinal resection and chemotherapy in children.
 Our studies in piglets have lead to several clinical trials in humans, and also to investigations at pig farms.
 We include anatomy, physiology, microbiology, immunology, endocrinology and neurology among our endpoints in piglets.
 Advanced surgical techniques and intensive care facilities are available to investigate a range of nutritional, bacterial and pharmacological interventions, all aimed to improve survival and reduce disease.

 “Proper animal models are central to identify the best possible nutritional and medical treatments in early life.
 Interpretation of research findings to both humans and production animals is key to our activities” says Professor Thomas Thymann, the group leader.

 The most well-known animal model is the preterm pig model that have lead to many other related models in pediatric research: Diet- and colonization-dependent intestinal dysfunction predisposes to necrotizing enterocolitis in preterm pigs.
 DOI:10.1053/j.gastro.2006.02.026